Find Affordable College Courses

 Read full report on Agricultural Engineering at Virginia Tech

-Iowa State University came in at #6 in this year’s edition of the Best Agricultural Engineering Schools ranking.
+Iowa State University ranked #6 on this year’s Best Agricultural Engineering Schools list.
 Iowa State is a fairly large public school located in the small city of Ames.

 While working on their degree, AE majors at Iowa State accumulate an average of around $21,988 in student debt.

-University of Maryland - College Park came in at #7 in this year’s edition of the Best Agricultural Engineering Schools ranking.
-Located in the large suburb of College Park, UMCP is a public school with a very large student population.
+University of Maryland - College Park landed the #7 spot in the 2023 rankings for the best agricultural engineering programs.
+Located in the suburb of College Park, UMCP is a public school with a very large student population.

 The average amount in student loans that AE majors at UMCP take out is $19,250.